AlexanderEllis/blog/content/posts/cnames.md

 <a id="break-down"></a>
 <br>

-The `dig` output can gnarly, but let's break this down.
-`dig` is recursively asking _"Where do I find this domain?"_, starting with the root servers and asking the DNS server in the answer.
-You can imagine it walking through a big tree of DNS servers as they get more and more specific.
+The `dig` output can look gnarly, but let's break this down. `dig` is recursively asking _"Where do I find this domain?"_, starting with the root servers and asking the DNS server in the answer.
+You can imagine it walking down a tree of DNS servers as they get more and more specific for the domain in question.

 You can see the first request in the first `QUESTION SECTION`: `.
 IN NS`, or _"I'm looking for any domain.
 Who are the root servers?"_.
 This query did fine,